Is The Stock Market Overvalued?

 If we’re going to get into the trading, or the market timing and buying and selling element of trading the stock market, then biggest determinant of its direction and movement is when the expectation of that income stream changes.
 Markets are discounting mechanisms.
 They always bake in a certain conception of the future based on the weighted-average opinion of each participant in any given market.

 The largest bouts of volatility in the market occur when this picture is disrupted.
-2008 was a good example and 2020 is another with the Covid-19 pandemic, which produced a sharper sell-off than any in US history.
+2008 was a good example.

 biggest bear markets